deepsense-ai/db-ally/docs/how-to/llms/custom.md

 ### Step 1: Define the subclass

-First, define your subclass and specify the type of options it will use:
+First, define your subclass and specify the type of options it will use.

 ```python
 from dbally.llms.base import LLM